ideal-lab5/murmur/docs/murmur/docs/learn/protocol.md

 ## Protocol

-This solution is inspired by the [Hours of Horus](https://eprint.iacr.org/2021/715) concept by Zindros It is a new kind of keyless crypto wallet that allows the user to authenticate by providing knowledge of correct OTP codes.
+This solution is inspired by the [Hours of Horus](https://eprint.iacr.org/2021/715) concept by Zindros.
+It is a new kind of keyless crypto wallet that allows the user to authenticate by providing knowledge of correct OTP codes.
 This wallet exists as a new type of keyless onchain account called a complete proxy.
 We make several improvements on the original protocol as outlined by Zindros.
 Specifically, rather than leveraging Witness Encryption, which is as of yet impractical, we use timelock encryption as defined above.
-Further, we use a Merkle mountain range over a Merkle tree, allowing for us to specify an arbitrary number of OTP codes.
+Further, we use a Merkle mountain range over a Merkle tree, allowing us to specify an arbitrary number of OTP codes.

 The protocol functions within a Prover-Verifier framework, where the prover convinces the verifier it has future knowledge of timelock encrypted OTP codes.
-In practice, the 'prover' is an end user and the 'verifier' is the blockchain runtime runtime.
+In practice, the 'prover' is an end user and the 'verifier' is the blockchain runtime.
 We assume there is an eventually consistent gossip protocol that ensures messages are relayed to all participants by some upper bounded interval.
 The Murmur protocol consists of four functions, the prover functions: **Create**, **PrepareExecute** and verifier functions: **VerifyCreate**, **VerifyExecute**.
 In the future we will expand this to include **Update** and **Recovery** capabilities.
 Assume we are working over an elliptic curve $\mathbb{E}(\mathbb{F}_p)$ for a finite field $\mathbb{F}_p$ of prime order.
 Also assume we are using type III pairings.
 Let $G \in \mathbb{G}_1$ be a generator and $seed \in \{0, 1\}^*$.

 For a future block $b$, we define: